Mass-Target Brand Impersonations & Social Media Phishing Attacks

 Social Media Attacks are a type of fraud in which users receive an enticing invitation to click on an infected link or provide personal information.
 While the primary attack vector for “regular” phishing is through email, social media phishing, is – you guess it – primarily perpetrated through social media sites.
 As we explained in Different Types of Phishing & How to Prevent It, phishing is defined as social engineering using digital methods for malicious purposes.
 In the case of social media, there are numerous forms of phishing that occur:

 Because phishing is the malicious use of social engineering, impersonation plays a huge role in the success of an attack.
 By posing as someone with any kind of authority, it’s easy to damage that person, the brand associated with them, and trick users into taking a specific action.
+Additionally, the second most impersonated industry in the cyberspace is social media.
 This doesn’t include parody accounts, which are commonly labeled, but more so incidents that negatively impact users.
 One of the most common examples is that when a celebrity posts a Twitter, a threat actor replies to it, posing as that user, saying they are giving away free bitcoins.
 Hint: they aren’t.

 - Credential Theft / Propagation